Daewoo Espero: Production

 In Australia it was sold from 1995 to 1997 before it was claimed to be replaced by the Leganza.
 Throughout its production, it was only powered by one engine, the 2.0 litre GM Family II engine.
 This engine was Australian built and was exported to other countries for assembly.
 There was also only one trim level, it was called the 'CD'.
 It was well equipped, this included all-round electric windows and electric mirrors, a five-speed manual gearbox, air-conditioning, power steering, remote trunk release and an AM/FM stereo radio with a CD player.
 There was also 'ESPERO 2.0i' emblems in white at the side skirts for the rear doors which no other markets have.
 The only optional items were a four-speed automatic transmission with overdrive and ABS/Airbag (combined safety option).
 The steering wheel was a three spoke design which was included for other markets (see Poland section) and the automatic transmission lever and writings had a different design as well.

 In 1996, there was a facelift which included revamped wing mirrors and indicator fenders.

 Social culture

 Top Gear 1997

 In Top Gear 1997, the Espero was placed 39th out of 120 in an 'N' registration JD power survey.
-This was due to the fact that it had too much electrical and miscellaneous problems.
+This was due to the fact that it had too many electrical and miscellaneous problems.

 Also, Top Gear tested out both Nexia and Espero models to see the experience of how they fared against its rivals.
 They said the way the Espero drove was 'pretty dull and undynamic' because it had ancient Vauxhall Cavalier mechanicals however reliability was reasonable, the resale value was average and according to the people's experience they were well-warrantied, reliable and a manufacturer who cared more than most.